Efficient Nested Simulation Experiment Design via the Likelihood Ratio Method: Optimal Nested Simulation Experiment Design

-Notice that the condition, $N_j>0$, is dropped from the summation as $\gamma_{ij}^\star = 0$ for $N_j = 0$.
-Plugging~\eqref{eq:lower.obj} into the first constraint of~\eqref{prob:bilevel}, we obtain the following LP:
+Plugging~\eqref{eq:lower.obj} into the first constraint of the bi-level program, we have:

-Note that~\eqref{prob:LP} is always feasible because $\E_{\btheta_j}[W_{jj}^2] = 1$ and so $\{N_j=N, \forall j=1,\ldots,M\}$ satisfies all constraints.
-The LP~\eqref{prob:LP} can be solved prior to running any inner replications provided that $\E_{\btheta_j}[W_{ij}]$ can be computed a priori, e.g., exponential family.
-Numerical studies in Section~\ref{sec:expr} show that the optimal objective function value of~\eqref{prob:LP} {is} orders of magnitudes smaller than $MN$, which demonstrates that our experiment design significantly reduces the simulation budget compared to the standard nested simulation.
+Note that this linear program (LP) is always feasible because $\E_{\btheta_j}[W_{jj}^2] = 1$, so $\{N_j=N, \forall j=1,\ldots,M\}$ satisfies all constraints.
+Also note that the constraints can be written as $\sum\nolimits_{j=1}^M \ESS_{ij} \geq N$ for all $ i=1,\ldots,M$.
+Namely, these constraints require the total ESS of the pooled estimator to be at least $N$ for each target scenario.
+Provided that $\E_{\btheta_j}[W_{ij}^2]$ can be computed a priori, e.g., exponential family,~\eqref{prob:LP} can be solved prior to running any inner replications.
+Numerical studies in Section~\ref{sec:expr} show that the optimal objective value of~\eqref{prob:LP} is orders of magnitude smaller than $MN$, which demonstrates that our experiment design significantly reduces the simulation budget compared to SNS.

 Let $\{c_j^\star\}$ be an optimal solution of~\eqref{prob:LP} when $N=1$.
 Proposition~\ref{prop:linearity.of.Nj} shows that, for fixed outer scenarios, one can solve~\eqref{prob:LP} for $N=1$ and obtain the optimal solution for arbitrary $N$ by simply scaling the solution from the former by $N$.
-Therefore, even if the target precision, $N$, is changed \textit{post hoc}, there is no need to resolve~\eqref{prob:LP}.
-This proportionality property is also useful for showing asymptotic properties of the pooled estimator in Section~\ref{sec:asymptotics}.
+Therefore, even if the target precision, $N$, is changed \emph{post hoc}, there is no need to resolve~\eqref{prob:LP}.
+Such proportionality is also useful for showing asymptotic properties of the pooled estimator in Section~\ref{sec:asymptotics}.